BrianSipple/ember-content-editable/README.md

-maxlength            | Maximum length of the input, in characters     | none allowNewlines        | If false, linebreaks can't be entered          | true autofocus            | If true, the element will be focused once inserted into the document | false clearPlaceholderOnFocus | If true, the placeholder will be cleared as soon as the element gains focus (even if no content is present yet) | false
+maxlength            | Maximum length of the input, in characters     | none allowNewlines        | If false, linebreaks can't be entered          | true autofocus            | If true, the element will be focused once inserted into the document | false focusWhen            | Any dynamic value.
+If set, the element will toggle focus according this attribute's truthiness | none clearPlaceholderOnFocus | If true, the placeholder will be cleared as soon as the element gains focus (even if no content is present yet) | false

 ##### isText Deprecation